REPARATIONS

 Instead of a mule Demand the land to build a school A bank where the feds Can issue notes against the debt

-To buy Freedmen's Town For all the slaves beneath the ground Whose graves can't be found Demand peace and justice now
+To buy Freedmen's Town To honor slaves beneath the ground Whose graves can't be found Demand peace and justice now

 Free Freedmen's Town Build it up, don't tear it down Reclaim from the state Reparations never paid